A single form entry Church of England Primary linked to the Diocese of Southwell and Nottingham Multi Academy Trust

 - 3.e) How are decisions made about the type and amount of support my child/young person will receive?

 All pupils with SEND will have access to Element 1 and 2 of a school’s budget which equates to £6,000.
 Some pupils with SEND may access additional funding.
 This additional funding might be from a budget which is devolved to and moderated by the Family of Schools.
-For those with the most complex needs, additional funding is retained by the local authority.
-This is accessed through the Family of Schools.
+For those with the most complex needs, additional funding is allocated by the local authority.
 The Family SENCO will refer individual applications to a multi-agency panel, which is administered by the Local Authority, who will determine whether the level and complexity of need meets the threshold for this funding.

 - 3.f) How will my child/young person be included in activities outside the classroom, including school trips?

 Worksop Priory C of E Primary Academy is fully inclusive and no child is prevented from taking part in the full life of the school.
 Where necessary, following teacher/parent discussions, additional support or adjustments can be put in place to attend clubs, competitions and school trips etc.

 Child specific risk assessments are included, where appropriate and personnel at visit sites are made aware of any children with additional needs.